vito8916/react-simple-typewriter/README.md

 ## Usage

-Here’s how to use the `TypeWriter` component in your React project:
+Here's how to use the `TypeWriter` component in your React project:

 ```tsx
 import React from 'react';